Installation#

 • an OpenCL installation (drivers and libraries)

 PyNX should still work on a CPU only, but without any optimisation, and will therefore be very slow, especially for 3D CDI and Ptychography algorithms.
-Also, not all features are available in the CPU operators, so the CPU version is mostly intended for basic testing and educational purposes.
+Also, not all features are available in the CPU version, so the CPU version is mostly intended for basic testing and educational purposes.

-Quick installation
+Quick installation using conda#

 This allows to install PyNX quickly, assuming that you already have: